amasse3/AzureAD-Baseline-MLZ/README.md

 ### MLZ Subscriptions attached to a separate, standalone Azure Platform tenant
 In some cases, customers choose to use a separate Azure AD where their subscriptions are managed.
 This configuration introduces complexity for Azure services that are accessed by Azure AD identities, since users either need A) Separate Azure AD accounts and licenses in each tenant, B) Rely on Azure AD B2B Guests and switching tenant context, C) configuring light house for all Azure resource access.

-# New Azure AD Tenants
+# Prepare a New Azure AD Tenant
 Follow these setup steps for MLZ deployed to a new Azure AD tenant.

 ## 1. Prepare a secure workstation for managing Azure AD